Thirteen Days (film): Production

-The film was co-produced by several studios, including New Line Cinema, Costner's Tig Productions and Armyan Bernstein's Beacon Pictures.
+The film was co-produced by several studios, including New Line Cinema, Kevin Costner's Tig Productions and Armyan Bernstein's Beacon Pictures.
+Several directors had been involved at various points.
+Steven Spielberg and Lawrence Kasdan expressed interest, while Francis Ford Coppola and Martin Campbell had been in discussions to direct.
+Coppola later passed to peruse Megalopolis instead after seeing an early screening of Star Wars: Episode I - The Phantom Menace.
+Phil Alden Robinson had been attached, but left due to creative differences.
+Roger Donaldson officially signed on in May 1999.
+Production began on September 20, 1999.

 The Department of Defense co-operated to some extent by allowing the producers to film on several bases.
 To keep the film "in period," filming took place on ships from the time of the crisis that still existed in the active fleet (USS Enterprise) and ships that are preserved as museums (USS Joseph P. Kennedy, Jr.).
 Aircraft (both a preserved F-8 Crusader and Lockheed U-2 spyplane were featured) that still exist from the period were refurbished to appear operational as well.
 The RF-8 Crusader (and an F-5) and the scenes of Cuba were shot in the Philippines.
 The air base scene was taken at Clark Air Base, Philippines, a former American facility, which substituted for NAS Key West, Florida, where the actual RF-8As of Light Photographic Squadron SIX TWO (VFP-62) launched from on their Cuban overflight missions.
 At the time of the shooting, the F-8 was still in the inventory of the Philippine Air Force but was no longer operational.
 The F-5 was retired in 2005.

+The Department of Defense attempted to get the film to change its portrayal of the US military, which they believed portrayed it in a negative light.
+When the producers refused military assistance was denied.
+As a result the studio was forced to utilise broken-down aircraft from the Philippines which dated to the relevant historical era.
+The aircraft were painted and attached to trucks which pulled them along in order to make it look like they still functioned.